Course Description & Learning Outcomes

 Record videos on-the-go from your mobile device and upload them straight to your YouTube account.

-In addition to your textbooks (see top of page), you must have the following items to be successful in this online class:
+In addition to your textbooks (see top of page), you should consider the following items to be successful in this online class:

 - A USB microphone (headset recommended) Search Amazon for "USB microphone headset" and click "Under $25" to see some options.